jaclynnbarrera/camp-club-app/README.md

 ### Installation
 1. Fork and clone repo to your local machine.
-2. Use 'bundle install' to install dependencies.
+2. Run `bundle install` to install dependencies.

 ### Usage
-1. Run rake db:migrate
+1. Run `rake db:migrate`
-2. Run rails s.
+2. Run `rails s`.
 Then you can head over to http://localhost:3000/ and view the application!

 ### Contributing